 This take-over pattern was repeated in many settlements throughout Dalmatia and Croatia and is part of the oral history of the local inhabitants, also and to speak of it in public under the former communist Yugoslav regime or in Royalist Yugoslavia would have meant instant arrest or death.
-Today it appears that pro-Serbian EU policy has taken over the role of the former Yugoslav government with an agenda of anti-Croatian conditions.
+Today it appears that pro-Serbian EU policy has taken over the role of the former Yugoslav government with an agenda of anti-Croatian conditions, or more precisely as seen in the 90's especially, lobbying for conditions that are against all Non-Serbs.

 According to the book about the life of Pavlinovic, a 19th century Croatian priest, on the topic of the Orthodox faith in Croatia, the Orthodox peoples of Croatia were not Serbian.
 According to Pavlinovic the Orthodox in Croatia were members of the old Croatian Greek Orthodox church from the early middle ages, for example, Vlachs or Romanians, Greeks, and other merchants who had assimilated into Croatian society under the Habsburg dynasty.
 These Vlachs had been recognized as such in Venetian and Habsburg statues since the 17th century.
 (Vlachs and Wallachian was a very commonly used European languages exonym and historical term used for Eastern Romance-speaking peoples in Eastern Europe, mainly peoples from the population in present-day Romania and Moldova)

 To sum up, the Orthodox Minorities in Croatia include:

 - descendants of original inhabitants of Pannonia or Dalmatia,

 - the first Croatian settlers, descendants of Croatian Catholics who willingly or forcibly were converted to Orthodoxy

 - descendants of Orthodox Vlachs (introduced by Ottomans into Croatia)

 - descendants of Orthodox Straddiotti (merchants originating from Turkish occupied Greece under Venetian era),

 - other descendants of Czech, Greek, Russian, Romanian, Macedonian, Ukrainian or other Eastern European immigrants, and among this latter group Serbs are only one of the ethnic groups who came.

 Nikola Tesla's Anniversary